good-loop/doc/pages/notes/usa-charity-donations-and-tax-notes.md

 Yes: The client can claim the donation part for tax relief, provided they receive an acknowledgement from the charity -- which we can do for them.

-Obviously it is only the payment to the charities which qualify.
+Naturally it is only the payment to the charities which qualify.
 Media fees, the client's agency fees, and Good-Loop fees are not charitable donations.

+## Charity Donations and Tax

-The written acknowledgement is defined by the IRS here: https://www.irs.gov/charities-non-profits/charitable-organizations/charitable-contributions-written-acknowledgments
+The written acknowledgement is defined by the IRS.<sup>\[[1]\]</sup>

-There is also a time requirement (see p526):
+There is also a time requirement (see Publication 526):

 > Contemporaneous written acknowledgment
 > You must get it on or before the earlier of:
 > a.
 The date you file your return for the year you make the contribution; or
 > b.
 The due date, including extensions, for filing the return.

-IRS publication 526 has details and examples: https://www.irs.gov/pub/irs-pdf/p526.pdf
+[IRS publication 526](https://www.irs.gov/pub/irs-pdf/p526.pdf) has more details and examples:

 A key part is the handling of contributions from which you benefit: